 U.S.-Brazil Joint Action Plan Promotes Racial and Ethnic Equality

-The U.S.-Brazil Joint Action Plan to Eliminate Racial and Ethnic Discrimination and Promote Equality recognizes that Brazil and the United States are multi-ethnic, multi-racial democracies whose shared experiences strengthen their ties of friendship.
-Both countries recognize and celebrate the rich contributions of African descendants and indigenous populations to the fabric of our societies.
+The U.S.-Brazil Joint Action Plan to Eliminate Racial and Ethnic Discrimination and Promote Equality recognizes that Brazil and the United States are multi-ethnic, multi-racial democracies whose ties of friendship are strengthened by shared experiences.
+Both countries recognize and celebrate the rich contributions of African descendent and indigenous populations to the fabric of our societies.

-The Joint Action Plan, signed in March 2008, pledges an ever-deepening and ongoing collaboration between the United States and Brazil to eliminate racial and ethnic discrimination and promote equality of opportunity in both countries.
-After the official launch of the initiative on October 31, 2008, a Steering Group comprising agencies from both governments led by the U.S. Department of State, Brazil’s Secretariat for the Promotion of Racial Equality (SEPPIR), and Brazil’s Ministry of Foreign Affairs convened for its inaugural meeting.
+The Joint Action Plan, signed in March 2008, pledges an ever-deepening and ongoing collaboration between the two governments to eliminate racial and ethnic discrimination and promote equality of opportunity in both countries.
+The official launch of the initiative on October 31, 2008 was followed by a Steering Group inaugural meeting comprised of agencies from both governments.

-The Department of State’s Bureau of Western Hemisphere Affairs Race, Ethnicity, and Social Inclusion Unit coordinates the U.S. implementation of the U.S.-Brazil Joint Action Plan and similar initiatives in the Western Hemisphere.
+The U.S. Department of State’s Bureau of Western Hemisphere Affairs established the Race, Ethnicity, and Social Inclusion Unit in July 2010, as the new mechanism for implementing the U.S.-Brazil Joint Action Plan and similar initiatives in the Western Hemisphere.

-The Joint Action Plan calls upon both governments to collaborate in promoting cooperation, understanding, and exchange of information to eliminate racial and ethnic discrimination and promote equality of opportunity for all.
-The Joint Action Plan encourages the continued involvement of civil society and the private sector from both countries as critical to the success of the initiative.
+The Joint Action Plan calls upon both governments to collaborate in promoting cooperation, understanding and exchange of information to eliminate racial and ethnic discrimination and promote equality of opportunity for all.
+The Joint Action Plan encourages the continued involvement of civil society and the future participation of the private sector from both countries, viewing them as critical to the success of the initiative.
 Both governments have instituted legislation and policies to promote social justice and social inclusion for all members of society.
-Under the Joint Action Plan, the partners share their best practices, resources, and information to promote equality of all racial and ethnic groups.
+Under the Joint Action Plan, the partners will continue to share their best practices, resources and information to promote equality of all racial and ethnic groups.

-A bi-national Steering Group has developed specific areas of cooperation and meets alternately in Brazil and the United States.
-Members of the Steering Group represent Brazilian and U.S. government entities.
-Members of civil society provide guidance and technical input for the future endeavors.
-Private sector entities in the United States and Brazil are developing partnerships to support the Joint Action Plan.
+A binational Steering Group has developed specific areas of cooperation and will continue to meet alternately in Brazil and the United States.
+Members of the Steering Group represent Brazilian and U.S. Government entities.
+Presently, members of civil society provide guidance for the future endeavors of the Joint Action Plan.
+Active participation of the Brazilian and U.S. private sectors is envisioned for the near future.

-- Education and student and faculty exchange, including equal access to quality education and the role of education in countering ethnic and racial discrimination;
+- Education, including equal access to quality education and the role of education in countering ethnic and racial discrimination;

 - Equal protection of the law and access to the legal system;